 Now it is time to smile.
 Or how someone from Germany would say: "lächeln".
 Smiling makes us happy and helps us stay healthy, so that's why we all need to smile every day.
 Here's the German pronunciation:

 Next, let’s see how people in Germany say “German”.
 The correct answer is "Deutscher".
 Listen to how a German speaker would pronounce it:

-Yes, we have arrived at number 8 where “yes” is the subject to be discussed.
-German speakers say “yes” by simply saying "Ja".
-Enhance your understanding by listening to how a person from Austria would pronounce it:
+German speakers say “yes” by simply saying “Ja”.
+Enhance your understanding by listening to how a person from Austria would pronounce this word:

-No polite conversation can end without a good old goodbye or "Goodbye" how German people usually say.
-Now it's time for a delightful German voice to say "Goodbye" to you:
+No polite conversation can end without a proper goodbye or “Tschüss” – how German people usually say.
+Here's how to correctly pronounce it:

 Starting with the German basics means you will begin by learning the easiest words first and gradually increase difficulty.
 This way you will feel great while learning and see how your language knowledge broadens.

 You'll be able to speak to someone from Berlin or Vienna about regular topics like weather, politics or family.
 This will make you confident in your German skills and eager to learn more.

 By learning the most common German words first you are learning the smart way.
 Why learn the most unusual words in German when you might never use them in real life?

 Each new German word you learn piles up until your vocabulary builds stronger and stronger.
 Each lesson gets you one step closer to fluency.

 Join over 110 million people enjoying our occasional language tips, special offers and more.